isaac-richie/casterz/README.md

 - Search is debounced (500ms) to avoid overwhelming the API
 - Markets are fetched in batches (default 20, max 150)
 - Category filters use keyword matching for speed
-- AI analysis requires payment ($0.20 USDC) to prevent abuse
+- AI analysis requires payment ($0.30 USDC) to prevent abuse
+- OpenAI GPT-4o used for primary AI analysis (Ollama as fallback)
+- Thirdweb X402 facilitator handles both EVM and Solana payments
+- Phantom wallet automatically connects to Solana when connected as EVM
 - React Query caching (5min stale time) reduces API calls by 70%
 - Alert polling only runs when tab is visible (Tab Visibility API)
 - Manual refresh buttons give users control over data updates